 Combining this data with queue monitoring – where the system logs the number of people in queues and at checkout tills – gives a model of how long shopping trips are and how they might vary by day of the week and time of day.

 This is good for long term planning, but what about when an unexpected influx of customers enter the store?
 As systems report in real-time (ours updates every minute) and supervisors know how long people spend shopping, shortly before queues are predicted to form they can take staff off other duties like stocking shelves and deploy them on the tills.

-Managing Queues, the Retail Sensing system
+Queue Management Technology Reduces Waiting Times, the Retail Sensing system